JianguoZhang1994/CarND-Traffic-Sign-Classifier/README.md

 #### 2. Include an exploratory visualization of the dataset and identify where the code is in your code file.

 Here is an exploratory visualization of the data set.

+This is the image show of each class

+![alt text][image3]

-It is a chart showing the number of each sign in training dataset
+This is a chart showing the number of each sign in training dataset

 ![alt text][image1]